<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 Posted by Todd Thomasson on Jun 1, 2020 1:25:50 PM

-walkway-planting-shrubs-trees-3Whether you have your property cared for by a professional or not, chances are, you want plants that look great and perform well without a tremendous amount of upkeep.
-You don’t want to choose plants that need an overwhelming amount of care and that will struggle in your landscape unless perfectly maintained.
+Whether you manage your property by yourself or rely on a professional, chances are, you want plants that look great and perform well without a tremendous amount of upkeep.
+You don’t want to choose plants that need an overwhelming amount of care, and that will struggle in your landscape unless perfectly maintained.

 We’ve rounded up a list of low maintenance trees, shrubs, and plants to help you make the best selection for your property.

-Trees that require minimal maintenance are those that are relatively pest- and disease-resistant, that do not require a tremendous amount of upkeep (such as constant pruning), and that generally just perform really well in our area.
+Trees that require minimal landscape maintenance are those that are relatively pest- and disease-resistant, do not require a tremendous amount of upkeep (such as constant pruning), and generally just perform really well in our area.
 If you’re looking for some trees that aren’t going to give you a lot of headaches, these are some to consider.

 1. Colorado Blue Spruce